redox-os/website/content/news/this-month-260831.md

 ## Ring Buffer Communication For More Parallelism

-After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API equivalent to io_uring on Linux to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.
+After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API (Redox Rings) equivalent to Linux [io_uring](https://en.wikipedia.org/wiki/Io_uring) system call API to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.

 This work improves the I/O performance for the NVMe driver, RedoxFS and RAMFS by a significant factor.
-In the benchmark below (bypassing the RedoxFS file system) it's measured to improve I/O performance by 10x!!
+In the benchmark below (bypassing the RedoxFS file system) it's measured to improve I/O performance by 14-15x!!

-- `redox_syscall` and `redox_ring` benchmark comparison
+- `redox_syscall` (using synchronous system calls to measure NVMe read/write performance) and `redox_ring` (using ring buffers to measure NVMe read/write performance) benchmark comparison

 <img src="/img/bench/ring-comparison.png" class="img-responsive" alt=""/>

-- In-memory filesystem (ramfs) benchmark
+- In-memory filesystem (ramfs) benchmark using ring buffers

 <img src="/img/bench/ramfs-ring-bench.png" class="img-responsive" alt=""/>